 San Francisco's premier academic and recreation summer program

-- Will my camper need to bring a snack or lunch?
+- Do campers need to bring their own snack and/or lunch?

 - What are the behavioral expectations during the summer?

 All participants have the right to enjoy a positive community experience.
-Accordingly, all campers are expected to follow and support Convent & Stuart Hall Summer Program expectations for positive community at all times.
+Accordingly, all campers are expected to follow and support Convent & Stuart Hall Summer Program expectations at all times.
 Behavior or language that is perceived by staff to be disrespectful, hurtful, unsafe or threatening may result in dismissal from the program.
-This includes any behavior that the summer program administration believes undermines our ability to best serve the needs of our participants.
+This includes any behavior that the summer program administration believes undermines our ability to best serve the needs of all participants.

 We ask that all campers wear attire appropriate for running, jumping and playing.
 Closed-toe tennis shoes are recommended.
 Sandals and flip-flops are not recommended.
 A full calendar of theme days and dress-up days will be sent in the months leading up to the first day of camp.
-Campers returning for both sessions will receive one camp t-shirt for the duration of the program.
+Campers who are registered for both sessions will receive one camp T-shirt for the duration of the program.